 \section{Limitations}

 In this section, we highlight the weaknesses of our approach, with an eye toward future CI-MPC research.

 First, IDTO only guarantees dynamic feasibility at convergence due to the constraint (\ref{eq:underactuation_constraint}).
 In practice, non-converged solutions include forces on unactuated DoFs.
 For example, the spinner might spin without anything pushing it.
 With the quadratic penalty method these non-physical forces can exist even at convergence.
-The LM method helps, but does not mitigate the problem completely.
+The LM method helps, but does not eliminate the problem completely.
 In particular, LM is more costly than the penalty method and reduces the impact of parallelization (Fig.~\ref{fig:profiling}).
 Furthermore, equality constraints are still only enforced at convergence.
-Performance of LM could be improved with the use of sparse algebra in the computation of \eqref{eq:lagrange_multiplier}.
+LM performance could likely be improved with sparse algebra in the computation of \eqref{eq:lagrange_multiplier}.

 Solver convergence can be slow, as shown in Fig.~\ref{fig:open_loop_convergence}.
-This is an inevitable result of the Gauss-Newton approximation --- problem (\ref{eq:id_traj_opt}) is a large-residual problem, for which Gauss-Newton methods converge linearly \cite{nocedal1999numerical}.
+This is an inevitable result of the Gauss-Newton approximation --- problem (\ref{eq:id_traj_opt}) is a large-residual problem, for which Gauss-Newton methods converge linearly \citep{nocedal1999numerical}.
 Accelerating convergence with second-order techniques is a potentially fruitful area for future research.

 Our solver does not currently support arbitrary constraints, such as input torque or joint angle limits.
 While approximating such constraints with a penalty method would be straightforward, this may not be suitable for athletic behaviors at the limit of a robot's capabilities.